-Prof. John Miao currently serves as the Deputy Director for the $24M NSF Science and Technology Center on Real-Time Functional Imaging, known as STROBE which aims to tackle major scientific challenges by improving imaging technology.
+Prof. John Miao currently serves as the Deputy Director for the $24M NSF Science and Technology Center on Real-Time Functional Imaging, known as STROBE which aims to tackle major scientific challenges by developing novel imaging methodologies.
 We are seeking candidates for STROBE Postdoctoral and Graduate Fellows.
 Over the last ten years, seven of our group alumni have become faculty members in some major universities in the world, including Stanford University, UC Berkeley, UCLA, Peking University, National Tsing Hua University, Fudan University, Shanghai Jiao Tong University, KAIST, POSTECH and others.
 In addition, ten of them have become staff scientist in large international laboratories and companies such as European XFEL, AT&T, Amazon, Philips Research and Carl ZEISS.

 The University of California at Los Angeles and the STROBE NSF Science & Technology Center are seeking candidates for a SROBE Postdoctoral Fellow to work in atomic electron tomography (AET), coherent diffractive imaging (CDI) and/or ptychography.
 The successful candidate will have the opportunity to use 3rd generation synchrotrons, X-ray free electron lasers and state-of-the-art electron microscopes and/or coherent X-ray sources to study quantum, energy, disordered, and/or biological materials.
 Experience in S/TEM, CDI / ptychography, computational methods, phase retrieval, X-ray imaging, materials preparation and characterization or S/TEM is preferred, but candidates with a strong background in other areas will also be considered.
 Applicants should send a CV and a list of publications to Prof. John Miao (email@example.com).